corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### The Standard Library Barely Uses Them

-The most telling signal: three years after generics landed, Go's own standard library still mostly avoids them.
+The most telling signal is that three years after generics landed, Go's own standard library still mostly avoids them.
 `sort.Slice` still takes a `func(i, j int) bool` closure instead of a `cmp.Ordered` constraint.
 `sync.Map` is still typed as `any`/`any`.
 The generic helpers that *do* exist live in a small handful of packages: `slices`, `maps`, `cmp`, and a few entries under `sync`.